jdjaxon/linux_cac/README.md

 ## Troubleshooting
 ### Microsoft Teams
 If you run into issues with MS Teams, try the following steps:
-1. In the Firefox Settings window, select the `Privacy & Security` tab.
+1. In the Firefox Settings window, select the `Privacy & Security` tab
-2. Under `Cookies and Site Data`, select `Manage Exceptions`.
+2. Under `Cookies and Site Data`, select `Manage Exceptions`
-3. In the `Address of website` text box, enter the following URLs, and then select `Allow`.
+3. In the `Address of website` text box, enter the following URLs, and then select `Allow`
     ```
     https://microsoft.com
     https://microsoftonline.com